alexqfredrickson/notes/devops/kubernetes.md

 ### ReplicaSets

 ReplicaSets try to maintain sets of replica Pods.
 It tries to guarantee availability of those identical Pods.
 They are managed by Deployments.
+They are automatically created by deployments.

 ReplicaSets define which Pods they can aquire, a replica count, and a template specifying how Pods should be provisioned.